 It reminds me of the time they put a statue of Arthur Ashe, the black tennis player, on Richmond’s Monument Avenue, where statues of confederate heroes Jefferson Davis, Robert E. Lee, Stonewall Jackson, and J.E.B.
 Stuart also stand….

 The celebration of King is false.
 His dream of racial equality never happened, and he was killed.
-My students at Lincoln, a black university where I teach, know the score.
+My black students know the score.
 So do the blacks in our nation’s capital, who live only a few miles away from my daughter’s neighborhood but go to a racially segregated school.
 Racism is alive and well in America, and very few blacks have anything in common with former president Obama, who won the Nobel Peace Prize solely for his skin color.

 When King was assassinated in 1968, the country erupted in race riots, as black people burned down their own neighborhoods.
 CIA provocateurs redirected the understandable political anger of black people into street violence, and they killed King to set off the powder keg.